johnamac7/hb/README.md

 Successfully uploaded 1 Files
 ```

-More complete examples can be viewed in the [tests folder](./cmd/provision/testdata/).
+More complete examples can be viewed in the [types folder](./types/testdata/).

 ## TODO